Notifications

 5. Firefighting measures: Describes how to put out a fire and hazards associated with a fire

-6. Accidental release measures: Describes how to protect yourself and the environment in case of exposure
+6. Accidental release measures: Explains how to protect yourself and the environment in case of exposure

 7. Handling and storage: Describes how to properly handle and store the substance